Skip to main content

 Additionally, in research from 2015, the authors noted that GHK-Cu may be able to stimulate collagen, regulate the skin remodeling process, attract immune cells to the site of an injury, and restore “replicative vitality to fibroblasts” (a cell that helps form connective tissue) in patients who’ve undergone radiation therapy for cancer.

-To help you better understand how GHK-Cu works, we’ll break down some of the research behind the peptide’s potential applications for hair, skin, and other health aspects.
+To help you better understand how GHK-Cu works, let’s break down some of the research behind the peptide’s potential applications as both a cosmetic ingredient and a prescription injectable.

 Skin aging

-Similarly, in a pilot study investigating copper tripeptide topicals for aged skin, experts found that they increased skin thickness, improved hydration, boosted collagen synthesis, and increased elasticity.
+Similarly, in a pilot study investigating copper tripeptide topicals for aged skin, experts found that they increased skin thickness and elasticity, improved hydration, and boosted collagen synthesis.

 Hair growth

 In a review from 2023, experts explained that GHK-Cu may promote hair growth in a few different ways.
-The first is by stimulating fibroblasts and promoting the formation of new blood vessels to help hair follicles receive the nutrients needed to grow.
-Second, GHK-Cu appears to inhibit growth factor beta, thereby preventing hair follicles from prematurely shrinking.
-And lastly, GHK-Cu may support dermal papilla cells (an important cell for healthy hair formation) to stimulate hair growth.
+The first is by stimulating fibroblasts and promoting the formation of new blood vessels to help hair follicles receive the necessary nutrients for growth; the second is by inhibiting growth factor beta, thereby preventing hair follicles from prematurely shrinking; and the third is by supporting dermal papilla cells (an important cell for healthy hair formation) to stimulate hair growth.

 Wound healing

-In animal studies, GHK-Cu has demonstrated wound-healing abilities.
+GHK-Cu has demonstrated wound-healing abilities in animal models.
 In one rabbit study, it improved “wound contraction and formation of granular tissue,” boosted antioxidant enzymes, and stimulated blood vessel development and growth.
-Also, a collagen dressing with GHK-Cu accelerated the healing of wounds in both healthy and diabetic rats.
+In a separate study on rats, a collagen dressing with GHK-Cu accelerated the healing of wounds in both healthy and diabetic subjects.

 Tissue regeneration